SiliconStudio/xenko/doc/GitLFS.md

 ## Rationale

-We recently ditched submodules and switched to Git LFS to simplify our workflow for large files, and be able to place them wherever we want.
+From version 1.6, we ditched submodules and switched to Git LFS to simplify our workflow for large files, and be able to place them wherever we want.

 ## Requirements